SongsSearcher/SongsSearcher.github.io/README.md

 - Zoom in feature for accessibility

+- Back to top button

+- Copy the link to your search

+- Print, refresh, and fullscreen buttons

+- A beautiful lgoo that animates when you search

+- Links to Youtube, lyrics, and BPM

-## Uses
+## 😊 Uses

+Quickly grab album art, to update your song metadata.

-Grab album art, great for adding song metadata or a new wallpaper for your phone, tablet, or computer
+Use album art as a new wallpaper for your phone, tablet, or computer.

-Show your friends (or remind yourself) how a song goes
+Show your friends (or remind yourself) how a song goes.

-Discover previews of songs by a new artist
+Discover new songs by a specific artist.

-Get links to iTunes® for a song, artist, or album
+Get links to iTunes® for a song, artist, or album.

-Find the length of a song or its release date
+Quickly find the length of a song or its release date.

-## Known Problems
+## 😭 Known Problems

 - On older versions of mobile Safari, the user interface is jumbled

 - Some countries listed don't return data

-## About
+## ℹ️ About

 Data from the iTunes® API